Mary Louise Rhodes

-Mary Louise Rhodes (April 5, 1916 – June 26, 1987) was a petroleum geologist in the United States.
-Rhodes was born April 5, 1916 in Clinton, Missouri.
-She achieved a bachelor’s degree (1938) and a master’s degree (1939) in Geology at the University of Missouri.
+Mary Louise Rhodes (April 5, 1916 – June 26, 1987), an American petroleum geologist, was born April 5, 1916, in Clinton, Missouri.
+She achieved a bachelor's degree (1938) and a master's degree (1939) in Geology at the University of Missouri.
 In 1942, Rhodes started her professional career in the production department at the Standard Oil Company of Texas (SOTEX), where she examined well samples, constructed sample logs, and prepared subservience maps and cross-sections.
 Later she transferred to the exploration department in 1946, she continued to work in this department for the rest of her career.
 Her duties in this department mainly included travelling the world to collect soil samples and collect to find oil reserves.
 Throughout her professional career, Rhodes became well known as a carbonate stratigrapher and an expert on several of the Permian basin rock units.
-Rhodes died on June 26, 1987 from cancer in Midland, Texas.
+Rhodes died on June 26, 1987, from cancer in Midland, Texas.

 Biography

-Rhodes was born on April 5, 1916 in Clinton, Missouri but grew up in Humansville.
+Rhodes was born on April 5, 1916, in Clinton, Missouri but grew up in Humansville, Missouri.
 As Rhodes was pursuing a journalism degree, she had to take a science course as part of her degree's requirements.
-To satisfy this, she took a geology course, from here her interest in geology grew.
+To satisfy this, she took a geology course, from where her interest in geology grew.
 She changed her major to geology after being inspired by Raymond E. Peck, who was a dedicated professor to her.
 After Rhodes changed her major to geology, she was taught by other well-known professors such as Edwin B Branson and Maurice G. Mehl.
-After graduation from the University of Missouri, Mary was active in the Jefferson Club, and she participated in several meetings of the University of Missouri Geology Department board for several years.
-With this job Mary examined well samples and constructed sample logs, prepared subsurface maps and cross sections, and recommended well locations to production management.
-Rhodes transferred into the department of Exploration Geology in February 1946, and spent the rest of her career working on various exploration assignments.
-Her outside interests included traveling throughout the world.
-Through dedicated work and interest, Mary became a distinguished carbonate stratigrapher and was considered to be an expert on several of the Permian basin rock units.
+After graduation from the University of Missouri, Rhodes was active in the Jefferson Club, and she participated in several meetings of the University of Missouri Geology Department board for several years.
+With this job Rhodes examined well samples and constructed sample logs, prepared subsurface maps and cross sections, and recommended well locations to production management.
+Rhodes transferred to the Department of Exploration Geology in February 1946, and spent the rest of her career working on various exploration assignments.
+Through dedicated work and interest, She became a distinguished carbonate stratigrapher and was considered to be an expert on several of the Permian basin rock units.
 She was also known to have taught hundreds of earth scientists who worked in the petroleum industry.
 Rhodes and co-worker John Emery Adams shared an interest in Permian basin and were coauthors of two papers, Starved Pennsylvanian Midland Basin and Dolomitization by Seepage Refluxion.
 Rhodes was also awarded honorary life memberships in the Permian Basin Section of Society for Sedimentary Geology in 1974 and to the West Texas Geological Society in 1978.
 Rhodes retired in December 1977, and moved back from Denver to Midland.
 She died from cancer 26 June 1987 in Midland, Texas.